 Notes

-Let the chicken rest: After cooking, allow the chicken to rest for 10 minutes before slicing.
-This locks in the juices and keeps the chicken juicy.
+Rest the chicken: Let the cooked chicken rest for about 10 minutes before slicing.
+This keeps it juicy.

-Don’t overcook the veggies: Stir-fry the veggies just until they’re slightly soft but still crisp.
-Overcooking can make them soggy and dull the flavor.
+Don't overcook the veggies: Cook just until soft but still crunchy.
+Overcooking makes them soggy.